codeontology/parser/README.md

 # CodeOntology

 ### RDF-ization of source code
 CodeOntology is an extraction tool that parses Java source code to generate RDF triples.
-It actually supports both maven and gradle projects.
+It supports both maven and gradle projects.
 For more details see [codeontology.org](http://codeontology.org/).

 ### Set up
 First, check dependencies in the Dockerfile.